top of page

 DR. HAROON SHEIKH

 Haroon successfully defended his Ph.D entitled ''Molecular genetics of HPA axis reactivity'' in 2014.
 He later took on a post-doctoral fellowship at the University of Iowa's Department of Psychiatry, and was awarded a prestigious CIHR Fellowship to support his project entitled "Identification of rare de novo mutations in bipolar disorder: A whole-exome sequencing study."
-Haroon currently holds a faculty position at Forman Christian College in Pakistan.
+Haroon then secured a faculty position at Forman Christian College in Pakistan.

 FREQUENT COLLABORATORS